awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 + **Apply least\-privilege permissions** – When you set permissions with IAM policies, grant only the permissions required to perform a task\.
 You do this by defining the actions that can be taken on specific resources under specific conditions, also known as *least\-privilege permissions*\.
 For more information about using IAM to apply permissions, see [ Policies and permissions in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *IAM User Guide*\.
 + **Use conditions in IAM policies to further restrict access** – You can add a condition to your policies to limit access to actions and resources\.
 For example, you can write a policy condition to specify that all requests must be sent using SSL\.
 You can also use conditions to grant access to service actions if they are used through a specific AWS service, such as AWS CloudFormation\.
 For more information, see [ IAM JSON policy elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.
 + **Use IAM Access Analyzer to validate your IAM policies to ensure secure and functional permissions** – IAM Access Analyzer validates new and existing policies so that the policies adhere to the IAM policy language \(JSON\) and IAM best practices\.
 IAM Access Analyzer provides more than 100 policy checks and actionable recommendations to help you author secure and functional policies\.
 For more information, see [IAM Access Analyzer policy validation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-validation.html) in the *IAM User Guide*\.
-+ **Require multi\-factor authentication \(MFA\)** – If you have a scenario that requires IAM users or root users in your account, turn on MFA for additional security\.
++ **Require multi\-factor authentication \(MFA\)** – If you have a scenario that requires IAM users or a root user in your AWS account, turn on MFA for additional security\.
 To require MFA when API operations are called, add MFA conditions to your policies\.
 For more information, see [ Configuring MFA\-protected API access](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_configure-api-require.html) in the *IAM User Guide*\.

 For more information about best practices in IAM, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.